Today’s on-demand economy has brands bending over backward to deliver products, support, and services to consumers at lightning speeds.

 “Email marketers send a lot of campaigns.
 It can seem like that’s the job of an email marketer: to send campaigns and maximize their value.
 However, looking at it this way can cause us to send campaigns that decrease response in the future and to avoid sending campaigns that increase response in the future.”

-Marketing productivity isn’t about producing more campaigns in less time.
 Productivity is about generating greater results using the same amount of time, effort, and resources.
-From leveraging the right tools to carefully thinking over your approach, the 15 marketing productivity secrets about can help you maximize your marketing and keep up with your audience in today’s rapidly changing landscape.
+From leveraging the right tools to carefully thinking over your approach, the 15 marketing productivity secrets in this article can help you optimize your approach and keep up with your audience in today’s rapidly changing landscape.